reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 * `/api/csv/download`: This will be a simple GET call to return raw CSV data as response.
 * `/api/employees`: This will be a GET call to return all the employees and their associations.

-## Setting Up the Express server
+## Setting Up the Express Server

-Since, we have defined all the building blocks for the APIs, next we need to set up the Express server and host the APIs.
+Since we have defined all the building blocks for the APIs, next we need to set up the Express server and host the APIs.
 We would also need to define CORS to allow frontend to hit the backend APIs:

 ```javascript
 import express from 'express';